Let’s start creating our first application in Python. A very simple application that will only display “Hello World” on the screen.

 This code is very simple.
 We simply use the print() function, which is used to display messages on the screen.
 In this case, we tell Python to print “Hello World!”.

-Once we have written our code, we save the file and open a terminal or command line, in the location where we have saved our hello_world.py file.
+Once we have written our code, save the file and open a terminal or command line, in the location where we saved our hello_world.py file.

-Now, to run our program, simply type the following command:
+Now, to run our program, we simply type the following command:

-For the Python interpreter to work, it must have been installed as a system PATH.
+For the Python interpreter to work for you, it must have been installed to the system’s PATH.

 Hello World!

-That simple!
+That’s how easy it is!
 Nothing else is needed.
-Just run the python command passing the name of our script.
+Simply run the python command passing it the name of our script.

 However, in general we will use an IDE or a code editor like Visual Studio Code, as we saw in this article How to use Python with VS Code